Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 One day, Rúna got her first stall set up in the market street, putting several of her carvings up for sale.
 But, as she tried to make a coin, she would receive a lot of criticism: they weren't symmetrical, there was a nick, the spoon handle wasn't evenly thick...
 With every attempt, she got more and more worried about her failure, until she eventually stopped trying to sell them.

 During one tragic night, Rúna was woken up to a war horn.
 It blew twice, then twice again, then twice again... they were signalling a Viking raid.
-Hurriedly, Njáll ushered her and Þone to flee inland towards the community hall.
+Hurriedly, Njáll ushered her and Þórný to flee inland towards the community hall.
 But when they arrived, she realised that her father wasn't there.
 Assuming the worst, she had no choice but to hope the raiders would leave quickly.

 Several hours passed.
 By the time they were safe, the sun had begun to dawn.
 Rúna and her mother both returned to the home, expecting to hear of her father's death.
 But to their surprise, he was alive in the house with a missing left hand.